Practical Rx Training - London 6-7 October 2015 Book now!

 ToEventPattern

-Note that this does not follow the standard pattern of events.
-Normally, when you subscribe to an event, you need to handle the sender and EventArgs parameters.
+Normally, .NET events supply sender and EventArgs arguments to their handlers.
 In the example above, we just get the value.
 If you want to expose your sequence as an event that follows the standard pattern, you will need to use ToEventPattern.

 The ToEventPattern will take an IObservable<EventPattern<TEventArgs>> and convert that into an IEventPatternSource<TEventArgs>.
 The public interface for these types is quite simple.